 26. Can we accept stock corpus from clients having Joint De mat account in that of PMS account?

 27. Can we accept fund from client ‘s bank account having third/other party involved?

 Yes, we can accept this fund.
 However, first holder of the PMS account must be one of the joint holders of the bank account from which payment is made.

 28. Can we accept stock from third party accounts to client’s portfolio?

 29. How can the client access his PMS account statement and other details?

 The client will receive, via email, a monthly account statement around the 7th day of every month.
 This monthly statement will include all details related to the portfolio holdings, transaction statement and statements of dividends received and expenses incurred.
-Also, soon after the PMS account has been activated, the client will receive login credentials to Kotak Mahindra Bank’s netbanking website and mobile app, through which the clients can access all details related to their PMS account updated as of end of previous day.
+Also, three days after the PMS account has been activated, the client will receive login credentials for an Online Portal, through which the clients can access all details related to their PMS account updated as of end of previous day.

 30. Do we reinvest client’s dividend in his portfolio?

 Yes.
 Dividends against securities are credited directly into the client’s PMS account and hence get reinvested into the PMS account.